-A spatially enabled society has the need for transparency, efficiency, online access and services 7 days a week, 24 hours a day, cross border services and also international developments have a great impact on C+LR.
-There is a permanent need for innovation.
+A spatially enabled society has the need for transparency, efficiency, 24/7 online access and cross border services.
+Also, global developments have great impact on C+LR.
+There is a continuous need for innovation.

 11:00-13:00 Session 5: Future Aspects

-Let’s talk about the future of the cadastre: research and development has to be combined with marketing expertise in order to focus on satisfying consumers' wants and needs, the ongoing discussions on topics like 3/4d-cadastre, integration of services, value added functions (production costs, location, time, control), ..
+Let's talk about the future of the cadastre: research and development has to be combined with marketing expertise in order to focus on satisfying consumers' wants and needs and the ongoing discussions on topics like 3D/4D cadastre, integration of services, value added functions (production costs, location, time, control) etc.

 CMSimple plugin: Slider for Gallery